shanevanheerden/shanevanheerden.github.io/_posts/2020-10-07-a_brief_history_of_natural_language_processing.md

 ## 3. Word Embeddings (2013)

-If you’ve had any exposure to NLP, the first thing you have probably come across is the idea of word embeddings (or more commonly known as *word2vec*).
+If you've had any exposure to NLP, the first thing you have probably come across is the idea of word embeddings (or more commonly known as *word2vec*).
 Although we have seen that word embeddings have been used as far back as 2001, in 2013 Mikolov *et al.*<d-cite key="Mikolov2013"></d-cite> proposed a simple but novel method for efficiently training these word embeddings on very large unlabeled corpora which ultimately led to their wide-scale adoption.

 Word embeddings attempt to create a dense vector representation of text, and addresses many challenges faced with using traditional sparse bag-of-words representation.
 Word embeddings were shown to capture every intuitive relationship between words such as gender, verb tense and country capital, as illustrated in Figure 3.